sathwik13198/Integratable_chatbot/DEPLOYMENT.md

 ### 2. Vercel (Great for Full-Stack)

+1. Make sure you have the `vercel.json` configuration file in your project root (already included)
-1. Connect your GitHub repository to Vercel
+2. Connect your GitHub repository to Vercel
-2. Vercel will auto-detect the React app
-3. Set environment variables in Vercel dashboard
+3. Set environment variables in Vercel dashboard:
+   - `GEMINI_API_KEY`: Your Gemini API key
-4. Deploy both frontend and backend as separate projects
+4. Vercel will use the configuration in `vercel.json` to build and deploy both frontend and backend as a single project
+5. If you encounter the error `react-scripts: command not found`, make sure your `vercel.json` file is properly configured

 ### 3. Railway